webpack/webpack-dev-middleware/README.md

 generated with each build.

-With server-side rendering enabled, `webpack-dev-middleware` sets the `stat` to `res.locals.webpack.stats` and the filesystem to `res.locals.webpack.outputFileSystem` before invoking the next middleware, allowing a developer to render the page body and manage the response to clients.
+With server-side rendering enabled, `webpack-dev-middleware` sets the `stat` to `res.locals.webpackStats` and the memory filesystem to `res.locals.fs` before invoking the next middleware, allowing a developer to render the page body and manage the response to clients.

 _Note: Requests for bundle files will still be handled by `webpack-dev-middleware` and all requests will be pending until the build